Process and organisation

 The master's thesis should not exceed 80 pages, (approx. 240, 000 characters, excluding appendices and bibliography).
 Extensive data, which is only suitable for further processing by machine (program code, corpora, etc.) should also be in extracts or in the appendix.

-- one file each containing an overview with a German and an English summary of the work (approx. 100 words each, file format: ASCII or HTML);
+- two files 'abstract_de' and 'abstract_en' with a German and an English summary of the work (approx. 100 words each, file format: ASCII or HTML);

 - a file with the complete master's thesis 'masterarbeit.pdf' including all attachments in PDF format.